openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 }
 ```

-Functionality: ArrayDeque is an implementation class of a double-ended queue (deque) that supports insertion and removal operations at both ends.
-It is implemented using a resizable array, with its capacity automatically growing during element insertion (default expansion rate is 50%).
-The implementation employs a circular queue approach, providing O(1) time complexity for insertion, removal, and access operations when no expansion occurs.
+Functionality: ArrayDeque is an implementation class of a double-ended queue (deque) that allows insertion and deletion operations at both ends.
+ArrayDeque is implemented based on a resizable array, whose capacity continuously grows during element insertion, with a default expansion rate of 50% each time.
+The implementation of ArrayDeque uses a circular queue approach, ensuring that insertion, deletion, and lookup operations have a time complexity of O(1) when no expansion occurs.

-Parent Type:
+Parent Types:

 - [Deque](./collection_package_interface.md#interface-dequet)\<T>